microsoft/playwright/docs/src/test-configuration-js.md

 Normally you would start with emulating a device, for example Desktop Chromium.
 See our [Emulation](./emulation.md) guide to learn more.

-Here are some of the commonly used options for various scenarios.
-You usually set them globally in the [configuration file](#global-configuration).

 ```js
 import { defineConfig } from '@playwright/test';